-Gippsland Ports will operate two Dredgers in the vicinity of the Entrance to the Gippsland Lakes.
-A large 60 metre Trailing Suction Hopper Dredge "Tommy Norton" will operate within the Narrows and on the Lakes Entrance Bar to maintain navigable Ocean Access.
+Gippsland Ports operates two Dredgers in the vicinity of the Entrance to the Gippsland Lakes.
+A large 60 metre Trailing Suction Hopper Dredge "Tommy Norton" operates within the Narrows and on the Lakes Entrance Bar to maintain navigable Ocean Access.
 A smaller 29 metre Cutter Suction Dredge "Kalimna" normally operates in the area covered by the confluence of Reeve Channel, Hopetoun Channel and Cunninghame Arm for most of the year, however this dredger performs maintenance dredging throughout the Gippsland Lakes.
-Notices regarding the Lakes Entrance Bar and the operation of dredgers within the Lakes system are promulgated weekly and can be found on the Gippsland Ports Website under Notice to Mariners (see attached link below) or by contacting the Lakes Entrance Depot Office on 0351556900.
+Notices regarding the Lakes Entrance Bar and the Gippsland Lakes system are promulgated by Notice to Mariners or Local Navigation Notices which can be found on the Gippsland Ports Website under Notice to Mariners (see attached link below) or by contacting the Lakes Entrance Depot Office on 0351556900.